- Distinguish between spaces for group experiences, privacy, storage, and display.

 Arranging the Indoor Learning Environment

-When designing spaces for infants and toddlers, it’s also important to consider logistics, aesthetics, organization and the needs of all children in the space.
+When designing spaces for infants and toddlers, it is also important to consider logistics, aesthetics, organization, and the needs of all children in the space.

 Designing for Logistics

 There are several things to keep in mind as you design or redesign your learning space.
-We will distinguish between spaces for group experiences, privacy, places for adults, storage, and display, all of which are critical for a successful indoor learning space.
+We will distinguish between spaces for group experiences, privacy, places for adults, and storage and display, all of which are critical for a successful indoor learning space.

 Places for Group Experiences